Welcome to my Commonplace book.

 What is a commonplace book?

 Commonplace books are a way to compile knowledge, usually by writing information into books.
-They have been kept from antiquity, and were kept particularly during the Renaissance and in the nineteenth century.
-Such books are similar to scrapbooks filled with items of many kinds: sententiae (often with the compiler's responses), notes, proverbs, adages, aphorisms, maxims, quotes, letters, poems, tables of weights and measures, prayers, legal formulas, and recipes.
+They have been kept from antiquity, particularly during the Renaissance and 19th century.
+Such books are similar to scrapbooks filled with sententiae, notes, proverbs, adages, aphorisms, maxims, quotes, letters, poems, and more.

 Old Marlboro ads.